-1. Cut it once per week at a length between 1 and 2 inches high using a sharp mower blade
+- Cut it once per week at a length between 1 and 2 inches high using a sharp mower blade.

-2. Water it twice per week for 45 minutes or once per week for 1.5 hours if you are restricted by watering bans
+- Water it twice per week for 45 minutes or once per week for 1.5 hours if you are restricted by watering bans.

-3. Fertilizer it with .5 to 1 pound of nitrogen per month per thousand square feet in the summer months (April to August) but then back it off to 1/2 Pound of nitrogen in the fall
+- Fertilizer it with .5 to 1 pound of nitrogen per month per thousand square feet in the summer months (April to August) but then back it off to 1/2 Pound of nitrogen in the fall.

-Bermuda grass is a great choice for lawns in southern climates because it is heat and drought resistant, it is very durable and it looks great.
-If you have Bermuda grass follow the cultural practices listed above and use a local lawn service to help prevent weeds, insects and disease.
-Following these steps will ensure you have a thick, healthy, lawn this summer.
+Bermuda grass is a great choice for lawns in southern climates because it is heat and drought resistant.
+Overall, it is very durable and it looks great.
+If you have Bermuda grass follow the best practices listed above for DIY care.
+Supplement with a local lawn care service to help prevent weeds, insects,